-After you install the software, see Oracle Fusion Middleware Upgrading Oracle WebLogic Server.
+After you install the software, see Plan the Upgrade in Oracle Fusion Middleware Upgrading WebLogic Server.

-1.1.4 About Installing a Development Environment
+About Installing a Development Environment

-This guide describes how to use the Oracle Fusion Middleware Infrastructure distribution to install and configure a standard installation topology as a starting point for a production environment.
+This guide describes how to use the Oracle Fusion Middleware Infrastructure distribution to install and configure a standard installation topology as a starting point for a development environment.

-To install an Oracle Fusion Middleware Infrastructure development environment, Oracle recommends that you download and install Oracle JDeveloper, which provides an integrated development environment (IDE), preconfigured with the design-time software develop Java and Oracle Application Development (Oracle ADF) applications.
+To install an Oracle Fusion Middleware Infrastructure development environment, Oracle recommends that you download and install Oracle JDeveloper, which provides an integrated development environment (IDE), preconfigured with the design-time software to develop Java and Oracle ADF applications.

 With Oracle JDeveloper, you can test your applications from within JDeveloper, using the integrated Oracle WebLogic Server.

 Alternatively, you can use this guide to configure an Oracle Fusion Middleware Infrastructure domain to use as a runtime environment for your Java and Oracle ADF applications.
 You can then deploy your applications directly from JDeveloper to the Infrastructure domain.
-See Oracle Fusion Middleware Installing Oracle JDeveloper.
+See Installing Oracle JDeveloper.

-1.2 About the Infrastructure Standard Installation Topology
+About the Infrastructure Standard Installation Topology